CoderDojo-Content/Advanced-HTML-CSS/en/cool-effects.md

 3. Another effect you've probably seen on loads of websites is **lightbox**, where you click on something and the screen dims while something else, like a bigger picture or a popup box, appears in front of everything.
 To get this effect you will make two links.

 4. The first link is for the actual **lightbox**.
 It contains all the stuff that will appear when you click.
 Make sure you give the link itself an **id**.
+I'm doing mine on the Attractions page of my website.
+You go with whatever page you have pictures on!
     ```html
         <a href="#_" class="lightbox" id="boxLemur">
            <h3>Lemur!!</h3>